How Often Should You Clean Your Chimney?

 The Dangers of Neglecting Chimney Cleaning

-Failing to clean your chimney regularly can lead to a number of dangerous issues.
+Failing to clean your chimney regularly can lead to several dangerous issues.
 The most significant risk is the possibility of a chimney fire.
 Creosote is highly flammable, and as it accumulates in the chimney, it can ignite, leading to a fire that can spread to the rest of your home.
 Chimney fires are often undetected until it’s too late, and they can cause extensive damage or even destruction.

 Another danger is carbon monoxide poisoning.
 A blocked chimney can prevent the proper venting of toxic gases such as carbon monoxide.
 If this gas cannot escape the home, it can lead to carbon monoxide poisoning, which is often referred to as the “silent killer” because it is colorless, odorless, and tasteless.